 “Bloglist” is an occasional feature where we ask ecommerce professionals the blogs that they read and why.
 For this installment, we asked Sean Schofield, the creator of the Spree open-source ecommerce platform and a Practical Ecommerce blogger.

 Schofield, a Ruby on Rails developer, is also the CEO of Railsdog, a technology consulting firm specializing in web application and ecommerce development.
 Schofield told us the blogs he likes, as well as podcast and screencast sites he visits.

 Provides a nice overall discussion of various ecommerce topics.
 It’s a good reference for customers when they have questions about a specific topic since the Get Elastic blog posts usually have detailed examples with pictures.
 I don’t read very many non-technical blogs, but this is one of two ecommerce blogs (besides Practical eCommerce) that I do read when I have time.

 Excellent examples of the latest features to be added to Ruby on Rails.
 Subscribe to this RSS feed, and you’ll be on top of all the important developments.

 Online magazine dedicated to Ruby on Rails.
 Well written with a good variety of topics.

-This is a basically a feed where community members post their
+This is basically a feed where community members post their